 During rehab, addicts get the type of help they need to be successful.
 They get help with their withdrawal symptoms and treatment for co-occurring disorders.
 Participating in multiple forms of therapy helps them see their addictions in a different light.
 It also allows them to envision their lives without feeling the need to use.

 Ashwood Recovery is home to one of the best outpatient drug treatment centers in Idaho.
-We have two locations; one in Boise and one in Nampa.
-Having both of these facilities allows us to make going to rehab as convenient as possible for our clients.

 When a patient comes to us for help, the first step is to do an assessment.
 From there, we can determine what level of care they need.
 If they need to go through detox, we make a referral for a local program we know.
 Once they are ready to begin rehab, we place them in the proper level of care to meet their needs.
 We offer: